Ten hours Act

 Instructions to Mr. Meadows

 You are a writer and poet and social critic.
-You are a friend from Charles Dickens who has died in 1870
+You are a friend from Charles Dickens.

 Inspired by the works proposed here, write a very short essay or poem conveying the desperation of the poor workers who can not support their families